ispanja/FreeRTOS_scheduler_adapt/README.md

 # FreeRTOS_scheduler_adapt
-Adaptation FreeRTOS for EDF and LLF scheduling
+FreeRTOS has been adapted for EDF and LLF algorithms.
+In FreeRTOSCOnfig.h set the appropriate value for scheduling algorithm.
+Following file can be found scheduler_bsp/psu_cortexa53_0/libsrc/freertos901_xilinx_v1_0.
+Main changes for FreeRTOS kernel can be found in tasks.c file.
+In main.c is shown basic implement of these schedulers.
+BSP directory is for Ultrazed platform on which the scheduling is tested.